Retro Rocket OS

 • The first parameter is the directory, this can be any existing empty directory in the file system.
 For example /harddisk, /ramdisk, etc.

 • The second parameter is a storage device name.
 Storage device names are allocated by the system.
-Hard disks (SATA, NVMe etc) start with hd and are suffixed by number starting at 0, so the first found hard disk is hd0, the next hd1 etc. Ram disks start with ram amd a number.
+Hard disks (SATA, NVMe etc) start with hd and are suffixed by number starting at 0, so the first found hard disk is hd0, the next hd1 etc. Ram disks start with ram and a number.
 CD/DVD drives start with cd and a number.
+A partition number may optionally be appended after a comma, for example hd0,0 for the first partition on the first hard disk.
+Partition numbers always start at 0 and work regardless of whether the disk uses a GPT or BIOS partition table.
+You can list devices using the devices command

 • The third parameter is a file system type, supported file system types are listed below.

-rfs RetroFS, the Retro Rocket native file system Readable, writeable file system for large hard disks, e.g. NVMe, SATA.
+rfs RetroFS, the Retro Rocket native file system Yes No Readable, writeable file system for large hard disks, e.g. NVMe, SATA.
 The default file system type for fixed disks and ramdisks

-iso9660 ISO 9660 file system for CDs and DVDs Read-only file system mainly for CDs and DVDs.
+iso9660 ISO 9660 file system for CDs and DVDs No No Read-only file system mainly for CDs and DVDs.
 The default file system of the Retro Rocket LiveCD

-adfs Acorn ADFS "L" Format Read-only file system for Acorn BBC Micro Floppy disks - The Advanced Disk Filing System
+adfs Acorn ADFS "L" Format No No Read-only file system for Acorn BBC Micro Floppy disks - The Advanced Disk Filing System

-dfs Acorn DFS DS/DD 80T Format Read-only file system for Acorn BBC Micro Floppy disks - The Disk Filing System
+dfs Acorn DFS DS/DD 80T Format No No Read-only file system for Acorn BBC Micro Floppy disks - The Disk Filing System

-fat32 FAT32 DOS and Windows file system Readable, writeable file system used for removable media, and the recovery/boot partition of installed systems
+fat32 FAT32 DOS and Windows file system Yes No Readable, writeable file system used for removable media, and the recovery/boot partition of installed systems

-ext2 Linux Extended File system (ext2, ext3) Read-only file system used on Linux systems.
-Can be read from to move data into Retro Rocket.
-Will not mount volumes needing recovery
+ext2 Linux Extended File system (ext2, ext3) Yes Yes Read-only file system used on Linux systems.
+Supports direct mounting from supported simple linear LVM2 logical volumes

-udf UDF (Universal Disk Format) Read-only file system used for removable media such as CD/DVD/Blu-Ray.
+udf UDF (Universal Disk Format) No No Read-only file system used for removable media such as CD/DVD/Blu-Ray.
 Often seen on rewritable or multi-session media.

-devfs Device tree file system Readable, writeable file system which device drivers may use to expose device-specific information and control surfaces. *
+devfs Device tree file system No No Readable, writeable file system which device drivers may use to expose device-specific information and control surfaces. *

-dummyfs Dummy File System The dummy file system does nothing, you cannot read or write to it.
+dummyfs Dummy File System No No The dummy file system does nothing, you cannot read or write to it.
 It is the placeholder for everything until the system boots

-• For devfs, you cannot create arbitrary files in this file system.
-Your ability to read from, or write to the files in this directory depends on the behaviour of the driver which places the file there.
+For devfs, you cannot create arbitrary files in this file system.
+Your ability to read from, or write to, files in this directory depends on the behaviour of the driver which places them there.

 Example